-First, it’s important not to hold urine for too long.
-This can lead to a buildup of bacteria,
+First, it’s important not to hold your urine for too long.
+This can lead to a buildup of bacteria, resulting in infection.

 Peeing after sexual intercourse can also

-Finally, when using the toilet, especially for those with female genitalia, make sure you wipe front to back.
+Finally, when using the toilet — especially if you have a female urethra — make sure you wipe front to back.
 Wiping from back to front can

 Benefits of healthy hygiene for UTI